youreachedrahat/PPBL-2023-Token-Registry/readme.md

 - Scroll down the page and click on the **Fork Project** button.
 This action will take you directly to your fork (your own copy) of the *Token Registry repo* with the URL *gitlab.com/**your-gitlab-username**/ppbl-2023-token-registry*

 ### 2. Clone the repository locally (optional).
-- In your fork, look for the **Clone** button (on the right side).
+- In your new fork, look for the **Clone** button (on the right side).
 Click on it.
 - Copy the URL corresponding to the *Clone with HTTPS* option.
 - Open a terminal in your computer.
-- Go to the Root directory.
+- Go to your `/ppbl2023` directory (or wherever you are saving other course repos).
 - Once there, paste the URL accompanied by the `git clone` command, as follows:
 ```bash
 git clone https://gitlab.com/your-gitlab-username/ppbl-2023-token-registry.git
 ```

-At this point, you would have your own copy of the Gimbalabs repository (your fork) on your machine.
-This means that you could do whatever you want with this copy without fear of damaging the Gimbalabs original repository.
+At this point, you will have your own copy of the Gimbalabs repository (your fork) on your machine.
+This means that you can do whatever you want with this copy without fear of damaging the Gimbalabs original repository.

 - Next, open the directory of your fork:
 ```bash